jevinskie/llvm-project-embedded-library-in-process/arm-software/embedded/docs/building-from-source.md

 ## Host platforms

-LLVM Embedded Toolchain for Arm is built and tested on Ubuntu 18.04 LTS.
+Arm Toolchain for Embedded is built and tested on Ubuntu 18.04 LTS.

 The Windows version of LLVM tools is built on Windows Server 2019 and lightly tested on Windows 10.
 Windows package provides runtime libraries